-On behalf of Kadish & Anthony Law Group posted in Construction Litigation on Thursday, October 11, 2018.
+On behalf of Kadish & Associates Law Group posted in Construction Litigation on Thursday, October 11, 2018.

 Construction project delays can be very frustrating for the contractor and the person who is having the project completed.
 Many of the delays that come with projects are due to factors that can’t be controlled.
 The weather is an example of this.
 Supply shortages are sometimes another cause.